 Alongside Zhang Yimou’s Best Director win, more off the beaten path was the selection of Ousmane Sembene’s Moolaadé – a multi-country (Senegal, Burkina Faso, France, etc.) production – as Best Foreign Language Film.

-Hardly an awards season favorite (possibly due to its limited U.S. distribution), the Toronto Film Festival entry was a particularly surprising pick when one considers that Best Director Zhang Yimou’s House of Flying Daggers was the runner-up.
+Hardly an awards season favorite (possibly due to its limited U.S. distribution), last year’s Toronto Film Festival entry was a particularly surprising pick when one considers that Best Director Zhang Yimou’s House of Flying Daggers was the runner-up.

 Set in a remote Burkina Faso village where old customs remain prevalent, Moolaadé revolves around the practice of female genital mutilation (a.k.a. female circumcision).